fewagency/boilerplate-pattern-library/README.md

   ```

   (This goes in the *Advanced options* - *Cached build commands* section in Deploybot)
-2. Build assets for production
+2. Build assets for production:

   ```bash
   # Make sure the node version specified in the .nvmrc file is used